onefrankguy/frankmitchell.org/posts/smoothly-scrolling-a-vertical-shooter-with-javascript.md

 We're going to take a na&iuml;ve approach to start, just to get something on the screen.
-We'll use a 32x32 tile set, and put a `<div>` in the DOM for every tile in the game.
+We'll use a 32x32 tile set, and put a `<div>` in the DOM for every row of tiles in the game.
 We'll use CSS to handle styling and semantics, and JavaScript to handle creation and positioning.

-    .tile {
+    .row {
       display: block;
-      width: 32px;
+      width: 100%;
       height: 32px;
     }